(Effective Fall 2017)

 Program GoalsA graduate of this major should be able to:

-- engage as a generalist, synthesizing knowledge from nursing, liberal arts, and sciences to provide consumer-centered care that is evidence-based, theory-guided, holistic and culturally competent (Consumer-centered Care & Evidenced-based Practice).
+- combine knowledge from nursing, liberal arts, and sciences to facilitate holistic and culturally competent consumer centered care; (Consumer-Centered Care)

 - facilitate the teaching-learning process to promote health and prevent disease in populations across the lifespan; (Teaching and Learning)

-- utilize informatics to analyze research findings and identify research problems related to the nursing care of diverse consumers (Informatics).
+- utilize informatics to collect and analyze data and identify research problems related to the nursing care and documentation of diverse consumers; (Informatics)

-All students in the major are required to maintain a graduation grade point average (GPA) of 3.0, and a minimum 2.5 cumulative graduation GPA to remain in the major.
+All students in the major are required to maintain a minimum math and science grade point average (GPA) of 3.0, and a minimum 2.5 cumulative graduation GPA to remain in the major.
 If a student has completed all the required math and science courses for the major and the math/science GPA is between 2.0 and 2.99, the student will be allowed to progress in the major if the cumulative GPA is above 2.5.
-In addition, all students must earn a “C” (2.0) or higher in all NUR, HTH, BIO, and CHM courses; if a lower grade is earned in any of these courses, the course must be repeated.
+In addition, all students must earn a “C” (2.0) or higher in all NUR, and BIO, courses; if a lower grade is earned in any of these courses, the course must be repeated.

 |FYE101||First Year Experience||1|